mieko/cult/README.md

-  * You see value in "converging toward a configuration", as if you're guiding your precious children through the path of life, and helping them evolve into better people.
+  * You see value in "converging toward a configuration", as if you're guiding your precious children through the path of life, and helping them evolve into better servers.
   * You have one big-ass old server that's gets conservatively upgraded via efforts big enough to have a project name.
 Cult can help you *out* of that, though.
+Maybe.
   * You're sold on image-in-a-container-in-a-KVM deployment.
-That's totally reasonable, but Cult doesn't really do anything particularly special to help you if you're happy with the process you have building containers.
+That's totally reasonable, but Cult doesn't really do anything particularly special to help you if you're happy with the process you have building images.
   * You expect to have the same configuration abstractly work on a totally diverse set of platforms (e.g., one "formula" that works on Ubuntu, FreeBSD, and SCO OpenServer 5).
 Cult can manage these absolutely fine, but